bbc/psammead/CONTRIBUTING.md

 ### After merge

-Upon merging a pull request into latest there are a few steps you must compleate to ensure that the changes are promoted.
+After merging a pull request into `latest`, please follow these steps to ensure that the changes are published to npm and to the Psammead Storybook https://bbc-news.github.io/psammead.
 - Publish Packages
   To make your changes available on the npm registry please publish any package changes.
 The instructions to do this can be found in the the [repository README](https://github.com/BBC-News/psammead#rocket-publishing-packages)
 - Publish Storybook